TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 ##### Quality of Service (QoS)

-When a node resource pressure occurs, the kubelet begins the node-pressure eviction to resolve resource pressure and protect the node's stability.
+When a node resource pressure occurs, the kubelet begins the node-pressure eviction to resolve node resource pressure and protect the node's stability.

 -   Best effort
     -   A pod lacking a resource limit is labeled with this QoS class.